 The above strategies are focused on the three major credit bureaus: Equifax, Experian and TransUnion.
 However, while those three bureaus are nationwide and are likely to have the most comprehensive consumer data on you, they are not the only organizations to compile credit reports.

-According to the CFPB, you are also eligible to receive free annual reports from approximately 50 additional specialty credit-reporting agencies.
+According to the CFPB, you are also eligible to receive free annual reports from more than 50 additional specialty credit-reporting agencies.
 These companies compile consumer data in the following areas: